 Improper Food Handling

 If improper food handling practices are not used, then the risk of cross-contamination increases.
-Always practice safe food handling methods when preparing raw food for your pet.
+Always practice safe food handling methods when preparing raw food for pets.
 For more information regarding food safety and raw feeding, check out our Raw Feeding Food Safety 101 blog.

 Dogs and cats naturally shed E. coli in their stool where pet parents are exposed to pathogens when the waste is cleaned up.
 Touching raw products also increases the risk of cross-contamination.
-Poor sanitation, such as not washing your hands, increases the risk of cross-contamination.
+Poor sanitation, such as pet parents not washing their hands, increases the risk of cross-contamination.

 Bodies of water can become contaminated with E. coli in areas with exposure to human or animal waste.
 Always provide fresh, clean water for hydration and avoid contact with unknown bodies of water with a high risk of contamination.